katta/toxicity/README.md

 * If we consider a `MethodLengthCheck`, lets assume the limit configured in checkstyle as 20.
 This means that if a method length exceeds 20 lines that method is voilating this check.
 In this case the toxicity is calculated as

-        toxicity = (number of actual lines in a method) / (limit configured for MethodLengthCheck) e.g. If method has 50 lines, formulae for tixicity looks like `toxicity = 50/20` which is 2.5
+        toxicity = (number of actual lines in a method) / (limit configured for MethodLengthCheck)

+        e.g. If method has 50 lines, formulae for tixicity looks like `toxicity = 50/20` which is 2.5

+* For checks like `MissingSwitchDefaultCheck` which does not have a limit configured, toxicity is calculated as

+        toxicity = number of swtich statements in a given file with missing default option